Applied-Genomics-UTD/docs/src/content/docs/course/week_07/assignment.md

     text: Lab
 ---

+1. Visualize the regions in [IGV](https://igv.org/app/).
+2. Combine the MysteryFactorX Regions with Peaks for H3K4me3 and H3K27me3 from Mikkelsen '07.
+Reproduce [Figure 1](https://www.nature.com/articles/nature06008/figures/1) (without the ChIP-chip data) to the best of your ability using IGV, including the MysteryFactorX.
-1. Perform motif analysis on the MysteryFactorX Regions
+3. Perform motif analysis on the MysteryFactorX Regions.
+Add a image of the motif to your README.
-2. Visualize the Peaks in IGV
-3. Combine the Mystery Peaks with Peaks from Mikkelsen '07
-4. What TF is the MysteryFactorX associated with?
+4. What TF might the MysteryFactorX be?
+5. How many MysteryFactorX regions overlap with H3K4me3 peaks?
+6. How many MysteryFactorX regions overlap with H3K27me3 peaks?

+Feel free to use [igv-notebook](https://github.com/igvteam/igv-notebook), the [IGV web app](https://igv.org/app/), or the [IGV desktop application](https://igv.org/doc/desktop)! [igv-reports](https://github.com/igvteam/igv-reports) will also work!

+You may write a bash script, Jupyter Notebook, Snakemake or a combination of all three.
+Just document how to reproduce your analysis

 ## Data